LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## 2\.4 Scholia - a webserive with Wikidata as underlying database
+## 2\.4 Scholia: a webservice with Wikidata as underlying database

 - Introduction with [The Linked Open Data Cloud](https://www.lod-cloud.net/)
 - the structure enables queries